SmoothTurn: Learning to Turn Smoothly for Agile Navigation with Quadrupedal Robots: Experimental Results

-Table~\ref{tab:looser_constraints} shows the completion time for the successful episodes on four goal sequences under the relaxed goal-reaching conditions (FR and SR are all near perfect and thus omitted for brevity).
+Table~\ref{tab:looser_constraints} shows the completion time for the successful episodes on four goal sequences under the relaxed goal-reaching conditions (FR is near zero and SR is near perfect, and thus both are omitted for brevity).
 We can see that compared to SmoothTurn, SmoothTurn ($\epsilon_{\theta} = +\infty$) learns to complete the goal sequence faster and SmoothTurn ($\epsilon_{xy} = 0.5$) achieves further improvement.

-With the trajectories shown in Figure~\ref{fig:velocity_trajectories} (c) and (d), we can learn how exactly the two variants achieve the better performance.
+With the trajectories shown in Figure~\ref{fig:velocity_trajectories} (c) and (d), we can examine how the two variants achieve better performance.
 Compared to SmoothTurn, SmoothTurn ($\epsilon_{\theta} = +\infty$) can pass through the goal while facing towards the next goal.
-Therefore, the robot wouldn't have to travel additional distance past the previous goal before turning to the next goal, like the trajectory in (b) 90º (CCW) shows.
+Therefore, the robot would not have to travel additional distance past the previous goal before turning to the next goal, like the trajectory in (b) 90º (CCW) shows.
 Interestingly, when commanded on sharp turns like 150º (Zigzag), SmoothTurn ($\epsilon_{\theta} = +\infty$) actually has near-zero velocity at each goal, but since it faces towards the next goal when it reaches the current goal, it can move directly towards the next goal in a straight line, resulting in a shorter path than SmoothTurn and reduced completion time.
 Such optimal behaviors are autonomously learned by the policy without any manual guidance.
 Further, SmoothTurn ($\epsilon_{xy} = 0.5$) can finish the goal sequence faster by running a shorter, more efficient path compared to SmoothTurn and SmoothTurn ($\epsilon_{\theta} = +\infty$) as it can switch to the next goal as long as it is within 0.5\,m away from the goal.
 It learns to move left or right in advance to the next goal to take a more direct path to finish the sequence in less time.